 - Upon successful verification, the invoice will be updated with IRP’s digital signature on the invoice data and a QR code will be added to the JSON file.

-- The uploaded data will be shared with the E-way bill and GST system, which will be used for auto-population of GST Annexures and
+- The uploaded data will be shared with the E-way bill and GST system, which will be used for auto-population of GST Return

-- The portal will send the digitally signed JSON along with IRN and QR code back to the seller.
+- The portal will send the digitally signed JSON along with IRN and QR code back to the supplier.
 The invoice will also be sent to the buyer on their registered email id.

 As per the draft format generated by the GSTN, an e-Invoice will contain the following parts-